ithaka/pharos/packages/pharos/README.md

 <PharosContext.Provider value={context}>...app code</PharosContext.Provider>
 ```

-To use a component first import it:
+To use a component, first import it:

 ```javascript
 import { PharosTooltip } from '@ithaka/pharos/lib/react-components';